-A premier boxing film and Kirk Douglas‘s big break, Champion is in the company of other noir such as The Killers, Body and Soul, and The Set-Up.
-This story is about one man’s rise to the top of the business and in his business the blood and corruption actually shows.
+A premier boxing film and Kirk Douglas‘s big break, Champion is in the company of other Noir such as The Killers, Body and Soul, and The Set-Up.
+This story is about one man’s rise to the top of the business and in his business, the blood and corruption actually show.

 Fed up with this kind of life, he searches out a manager so he can begin the long hard odyssey to make a name for himself as a boxer.
 His faithful brother Connie sticks by his side as does his manager Tom Kelly.
 City after city, Midge keeps knocking them out rising up the ranks until he is called on to throw a match.
 It’s all set, but in a brief instant, the reluctant slugger splits with the program.
 It’s a turning point that gets him in trouble with the big boys and yet makes him a media darling with the press.
 The opportunistic platinum blonde Grace Diamond (Marilyn Maxwell) realizes the tides are shifting and begins pursuing Midge.